SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 The following steps assume you have noted down the resource group name, storage account name, and container name where the blobs will be ingested from.
 :::

-* [Step 1: Authorize App Service to list storage Account key](#step-1-authorize-app-service-to-list-storage-account-key) - Enables the Azure functions to read from the storage account.
+* [Step 1: Authorize App Service read from storage Account](#step-1-authorize-app-service-to-list-storage-account-key) - Enables the Azure functions to read from the storage account.
 * [Step 2: Create an Event Grid Subscription](#step-2-create-an-event-grid-subscription) - Subscribes all blob creation events to the Event Hub created by ARM template in [Step 3](#step-3-enabling-vnet-integration-optional) above.
 * [Step 3.
 Enabling Vnet Integration(Optional)](#step-3-enabling-vnet-integration-optional)

-### Step 1: Authorize App Service to list Storage Account key
+### Step 1: Authorize App Service to read from storage Account

 This section provides instructions on authorizing the App Service to list the Storage Account key.
 This enables the Azure function to read from the storage account.